archkrrr/SillyTavern-CostumeSwitch/README.md

 <img width="694" height="597" alt="image" src="https://github.com/user-attachments/assets/4318ac06-3e60-492c-9ab7-fc87fc86f7e2" />

 *Here, you can see how the Costume Switcher settings match the Quick Reply labels.
 The character names like Char A, Char B, etc., are mapped to specific costumes.
-Support and Contributions*

-  Support: If you encounter any issues, feel free to open an issue on GitHub or ask in the SillyTavern Discord.

-  Contributing: Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This extension is licensed under the GNU General Public License v3.0.